Takeno/mtg-policy-changes/ipg.md

 3.5: Missing cards go into the random part of the deck.

-3.5: Both players receive a penalty (but not necessarily a warning) for card-in-wrong-deck.
+3.5: Both players receive a penalty (but not necessarily a warning) for card-in-wrong-deck

 September 29, 2017